owncast/owncast.github.io/content/docs/troubleshooting.md

 1. Make sure your hardware is not throwing errors as detailed above.
 1. Make sure your broadcasting computer is broadcasting live video reliably.
 If your own computer or network connection is having a hard time getting video to the internet then viewers will be stuck in a buffering state.
 Reduce the bitrate in your broadcasting software on your computer or mobile device if needed.
-1. Try increasing the values for `chunkLengthInSeconds` and `maxNumberInPlaylist` in the [config file](/docs/configuration).
+1. Try increasing your latency buffer in your settings.
 This will start the user further behind live but give the client more playable video before it gets stuck waiting for the live edge.
-1. Change your video [stream quality settings](/docs/configuration/#video-quality) to a [faster preset](/docs/encoding/#encoder-preset).
+1. Change your video settings to use [less cpu](/docs/encoding/#cpu-usage) for encoding video.
-1. Reduce your [stream quality settings](/docs/configuration/#video-quality) to a single variant and a lower [bitrate](/docs/encoding/#bitrate).
-Experiment with increasing the bitrate and adding another optional stream quality once you find settings that work for you.
+1. Reduce your [stream quality settings](/docs/configuration/#video-quality) to a single output and a lower [bitrate](/docs/encoding/#bitrate).
+Experiment with increasing the bitrate and adding another optional stream output once you find settings that work for you.
 1. If you are using external storage, make sure you're able to upload to this storage service fast enough.
 See below.

 To gain some insight into how your stream is performing for people, put your stream URL (https://yourserver/hls/stream.m3u8) into [HLS Analyzer](https://hlsanalyzer.com/) to get a nice overview.
 You can see any errors or warnings from the end user's point of view by looking at its results.